jamesETF/untitled-folder/Locations/Chicago/contact.md

   heading_size: medium
   parallax: true
   height: half
-description: Contact Ethical Frenchie for a frenchie breeder near you
+description: Contact Ethical Frenchie for a french bulldog puppy near you
 subtitle: Feel free to reach out to us regarding our puppies, We're disrupting the traditional petstore model, one frenchie at a time.
 extraseocontactus: true
 pipedrive: true